myclevorname/mini-utils/README.md

 ## Build
 The only packages you need are: `make`, `nasm`, and `ld`.
 Run `make debug` to generate a debuggable binary.
-I currently suck at Makefiles, so the files in mkrmdirfile will not produce debugable programs.
+I currently suck at Makefiles, so the files in mkrmdirfile will not produce debuggable programs.

 ## Current List
 - cat